Brunei, Malaysia to reopen land border tomorrow: What you need to know - The Scoop

 The CaP can be paid online via the Exit and Entry System portal.
 Payments must be made before arriving at the border checkpoint and a QR code will be issued to each traveller.

-For thebus passengers, it is the responsibility of the bus operator and driver to ensure that all passengers have made the CaP payment.
+For bus passengers, it is the responsibility of the bus operator and driver to ensure that all passengers have made the CaP payment.

 What documents do I need before I cross the border?